linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 Eventually this will be done and you can click "Finish", then Qubes will give you a login screen with your login password.

-If you choose to add the disk encryption key to the TPM, you'll need to specify which LUKS volume.
+If you choose to add the Disk Unlock Key to the TPM, you'll need to specify which LUKS volume.
 A default Qubes install will work if you leave the 'Encrypted LVM group?' response blank and enter `/dev/sda2` when asked about 'Encrypted devices?'.
-For more details see the TPM Disk encryption keys section below.
-You'll then be asked to enter the disk recovery key as well as the new boot password you'll use to unseal that key.
+For more details see the TPM Disk Unlock Keys section below.
+You'll then be asked to enter the Disk Recovery Key as well as the new boot passphrase you'll use to unseal that key.

 To start Heads now (and in the future), just hit 'y' for default boot.